RitwikGanguly/Attandance-Taking-Face_Recog-/README.md

-# Attandance-Taking-Face_Recog-
+# Attandance Taking Project
+> This is a project with Face Recognition
-This is a attendance taking app through web cam by face detection
+- This is an attendance taking app through web cam by face detection